1 The woman is brought before Jesus (see John 8:2-3)

 Christians and sinners.
-The story of the woman taken in adultery is about the right way for Christians to respond to sinners.
 Pointing the finger at others has always been an easy way of shifting the blame.
-For example, many Christians register shock at social injustice in faraway places.
-They point to a tyrant in a foreign country or a rich man’s greed and thank God they are not like that, ignoring tyranny in their own workplace or family, or their own runaway materialism.
-This story urges them to examine themselves first.
-It is an extension of the words of Jesus in Matthew 7:1-5, (‘You hypocrite, first take the log out of your own eye, then you will see clearly to take the speck out of your neighbor’s eye’).
+Many Christians register shock at social injustice in faraway places.
+They point to a tyrant in a foreign country or a rich man’s greed, and thank God they are not like that, ignoring tyranny in their own workplace or family, or their own runaway materialism.
+This story is an extension of the words of Jesus in Matthew 7:1-5, (‘You hypocrite, first take the log out of your own eye, then you will see clearly to take the speck out of your neighbor’s eye’).

 The call to be saved.
 This story does not condemn the sinner, but calls the sinner to change, to be saved.
 Jesus wished each person there in the Temple courtyard that morning to see that they themselves were sinners, and that their chief responsibility was to mend their own ways.